NSEL case: Investigation by EOW Mumbai

 In October 2013, EOW registered a case under the MPID Act in the NSEL case.
-In the process, EOW attached defaulters' properties worth close to Rs.
-4,500 crore across the country, and the MPID court initiated procedures to liquidate them so as to recover dues of depositors.
-The ED has attached properties of defaulters, worth around Rs.
-800 crores in NSEL case.
+In the process, EOW attached defaulters' properties worth close to ₹4,500 crore across the country, and the MPID court initiated procedures to liquidate them so as to recover dues of depositors.
+The ED has attached properties of defaulters, worth around ₹800 crores in NSEL case.

 The EOW arrested defaulter borrowers Nilesh Patel (NK Proteins), Arun Sharma (Lotus Refineries), Surinder Gupta (PD Agro) and Indrajit Namdhari (Namdhari Foods).
 On 11 August 2014, the EOW arrested the following officials from six defaulting companies on NSEL: